restreamio/postcss-csso/README.md

 [PostCSS](https://github.com/postcss/postcss) plugin to minify CSS using [CSSO](https://github.com/css/csso).

+Under the hood the plugin converts `PostCSS` AST into `CSSO` format, minifies it and converts back.
+The plugin uses either original `PostCSS` nodes or their clones on back convertation.
+Shape of `PostCSS` tree nodes (e.g. meta information added by another plugins) is stay the same in most cases.
+Also it allows to generate source map correctly.

+Performance of the plugin is approximately the same as [CSSO](https://github.com/css/csso) has.
+See current state of perfomance in comparation [table](https://goalsmashers.github.io/css-minification-benchmark/)

 > If you have any difficulties with the output of this plugin, please use the [CSSO tracker](https://github.com/css/csso/issues).

 ## Install